chatox/data-mining-course/upf/upf-online-exams.md

   * If you use your mobile for taking the photo (not recommended), you need to remain in Google Meet at all times.
 For that:
     * Enter Google Meet in your laptop
     * Exit Google Meet in your mobile
-    * Take the photo with your mobile, ideally reduce its size here
+    * Take the photo with your mobile, ideally ensure it is not too large in size here
+    * Send the photo to your laptop
     * Enter Google Meet in your mobile
     * Exit Google Meet in your laptop
+* If any photo is larger than 10MB, reduce its size
 * Upload the photos to the Google Form and submit
 * Submit